Inspiration. Ideas. Solutions. Connections.

 About Historic New England

-Historic New England, founded in 1910 as the Society for the Preservation of New England Antiquities, is a leading history and historic preservation organization.
-As one of the most comprehensive independent preservation organizations in the United States, it welcomes the public to thirty-eight exceptional museums and landscapes.
-It also operates a collections and archives center in Haverhill, MA, housing the world’s largest collection of New England artifacts—over 125,000 decorative arts and objects and 1.5 million archival documents such as photographs, architectural drawings, manuscripts, and ephemera.
-The organization provides engaging education programs, award-winning exhibitions and publications, and virtual and in-person events.
-Its nationally recognized Preservation Easement program protects more than 125 privately owned historic properties across the region.
+Historic New England—founded as the Society for the Preservation of New England Antiquities in 1910—is the oldest, largest, and most comprehensive independent preservation organization in the United States.
+Historic New England welcomes the public to thirty-eight exceptional museums and landscapes, including several coastal farms.
+The organization operates a major collections and archives center in Haverhill, Massachusetts, a reading room in downtown Boston, and has the world’s largest collection of New England artifacts, comprising more than 125,000 decorative arts and objects and 1.5 million archival documents including photographs, architectural drawings, manuscripts, and ephemera.
+Engaging education programs for youth, adults, and preservation professionals, and award-winning exhibitions and publications are offered in person and virtually.
+The Historic New England Preservation Easement program is a national leader and protects more than 128 privately owned historic properties throughout the region.